What is Brain Stroke?

 What can be done to reduce risk of Stroke?

-To reduce your risk of stroke, monitor blood pressure, track your cholesterol level, stop smoking, exercise regularly, and consult your doctor regularly and promptly for any health concern .
+To reduce your risk of Brain Stroke, monitor blood pressure, track your cholesterol level, stop smoking, exercise regularly, and consult your doctor regularly and promptly for any health concern .
 Annual health checks go a long way in early detection and reversal of risk factors.